wso2/docs-ei/en/micro-integrator/docs/setup/security/gdpr_ei.md

     the tool will create a new set of log files with anonymized PII values.
 The organization can then remove the original log files.

-        !!! info

-        If you want to use the Forget-Me tool to remove PII in multiple WSO2 products at the same time, you can use the standalone version of the tool.
+     > If you want to use the Forget-Me tool to remove PII in multiple WSO2 products at the same time, you can use the standalone version of the tool.
         For information on how to build and run the Forget-Me tool in